 As any Brit visiting the USA will tell you, the United States is a country where everything seems familiar, but you suddenly notice that it is also completely different.

-First a little bit of history.
+First, a little bit of history.
 The Mayflower was one of the first ships to bring English colonisers to America.
 In 1620, 132 English people travelled to what is now Massachusetts.
 Only 53 managed to survive their first winter.
 The colonisers from England are an important part of American culture.
-My question is – what percentage of Americans today believe their family is descended from those 53 people?

 This Amy with the American version.